Salaron/sunlight/README.md

 ﻿# SunLight

 Another server emulator for Love Live!
 School Idol Festival, written in C#.
-Designed to teach and practice programming skills.
+Designed to teach and practice programming skills in first place.

-That game was discontinued on March 31, 2023, so this project will also be a preservation of that game.

-Current status: account registration partly works / not usable
+Current status: lack of most of features

+## Setup

+### Building from source

+Currently you need to build it from sources by yourself.

+This project target .NET 8 that currently in preview state.

+- Download and install .NET 8 preview
+- Clone this repository via `git clone https://github.com/Salaron/sunlight`
+- Place `item.db_`, `live.db_`, `museum.db_`, `unit.db_` and `sv_live_notes.db_` to `Databases` folder
+- Start server via `dotnet run`